proteinreport/proteinreport.org/content/events/cell-culture-food-making-it-european-reality-3/index.md

 weight: 5000
 uuid: 6758
 ---
-<p>Academia and cellular agriculture</p>
+Academia and cellular agriculture

-<p>Topic 1: How to convert existing knowledge and infrastructure to cellular agriculture? with Tom Ben-Arye</p>
+Topic 1: How to convert existing knowledge and infrastructure to cellular agriculture? with Tom Ben-Arye

-<p>Topic 2: How to get publishable research in cellular agriculture? with Mark Post</p>
+Topic 2: How to get publishable research in cellular agriculture? with Mark Post